wasim-mustafa/wasim-mustafa.github.io/content/_index.md

 Outside that, my interests include:

-* **Education** - I take a keen interest in English education policy.
+* **Education** - including education policy.

 * **Access to academia** - especially in the earth sciences, which suffers from a large socio-economic gap.
-My small part to play has been in outreach - chiefly through university events.
+My small part to play has been in outreach - chiefly through university events - and I will further pursue this.

 * **Science for society** - including the science-policy interface.
 My research focus has utility in understanding volcanic implications for society and environment.